yergin/qt-cmake-vscode/README.md

 Code completion
 ---------------

-To enable code completion in VSCode on macOS, set up the following configuration in `.vscode/c_cpp_properties.json`:
+Code completion in VSCode should work on Windows by default.
+To enable code completion on macOS, set up the following configuration in `.vscode/c_cpp_properties.json`:
 ```json
     "configurations": [
         {